Creating and Running a Zend Framework (Laminas) Project in ServBay

 andmysqlAction

-methods:php<?php declare(strict_types=1); namespace Application\Controller; use Laminas\Mvc\Controller\AbstractActionController; use Laminas\View\Model\ViewModel; use Laminas\Db\Adapter\AdapterInterface; // Add this use Laminas\Db\Sql\Sql; // Add this class IndexController extends AbstractActionController { private $adapter; // Private property // Constructor receives AdapterInterface public function __construct(AdapterInterface $adapter) { $this->adapter = $adapter; } /** * Default action to display the welcome page. */ public function indexAction() { return new ViewModel([ 'message' => 'Hello ServBay!', ]); } /** * Action to add a user to the 'users' table via MySQL. */ public function mysqlAddAction() { $sql = new Sql($this->adapter); $insert = $sql->insert('users') ->values([ 'name' => 'ServBay Demo User', 'email' => '[email protected]', // Example email ]); $statement = $sql->prepareStatementForSqlObject($insert); $result = $statement->execute(); // Check result, return message $message = $result->getAffectedRows() > 0 ?
-'MySQL User added successfully.' : 'Failed to add MySQL user.'; return new ViewModel([ 'message' => $message, ]); } /** * Action to fetch all users from the 'users' table via MySQL. */ public function mysqlAction() { $sql = new Sql($this->adapter); $select = $sql->select('users'); $statement = $sql->prepareStatementForSqlObject($select); $result = $statement->execute(); $users = []; foreach ($result as $row) { $users[] = $row; } // Convert results to JSON for the view return new ViewModel([ 'users' => json_encode($users, JSON_PRETTY_PRINT), ]); } // ... other action methods }
+:php<?php declare(strict_types=1); namespace Application\Controller; use Laminas\Mvc\Controller\AbstractActionController; use Laminas\View\Model\ViewModel; use Laminas\Db\Adapter\AdapterInterface; // Add this use use Laminas\Db\Sql\Sql; // Add this use class IndexController extends AbstractActionController { private $adapter; // Add private property // Constructor to receive injected AdapterInterface public function __construct(AdapterInterface $adapter) { $this->adapter = $adapter; } /** * Default action to display the welcome page. */ public function indexAction() { return new ViewModel([ 'message' => 'Hello ServBay!', ]); } /** * Action to add a user to 'users' table via MySQL. */ public function mysqlAddAction() { $sql = new Sql($this->adapter); $insert = $sql->insert('users') ->values([ 'name' => 'ServBay Demo User', 'email' => 'demo-mysql@servbay.test', // Example email ]); $statement = $sql->prepareStatementForSqlObject($insert); $result = $statement->execute(); // Check insert result, return message $message = $result->getAffectedRows() > 0 ?
+'MySQL User added successfully.' : 'Failed to add MySQL user.'; return new ViewModel([ 'message' => $message, ]); } /** * Action to fetch all users from 'users' table via MySQL. */ public function mysqlAction() { $sql = new Sql($this->adapter); $select = $sql->select('users'); $statement = $sql->prepareStatementForSqlObject($select); $result = $statement->execute(); $users = []; foreach ($result as $row) { $users[] = $row; } // Pass results as JSON to the view return new ViewModel([ 'users' => json_encode($users, JSON_PRETTY_PRINT), ]); } // ... other action methods }

 1